DevonMartens/SolidityContractLesson/README.md

 # What's in the repository
-In the Solution Folder there is a written smart contract/
+In the Solution Folder there is a written smart contract.

 If you want to try it on your own first there is a starter code file and instructions in the starter code on what to do.